-At the epicenter of the renewal on Portage Avenue, Centrepoint is a five-storey mixed-use podium with a 13 storey tower—a symbol of a community dedicated to revitalizing their downtown.
-Centrepoint will be home to two restaurants, a 156 room boutique hotel, offices, and a storefront for emerging local artists.
+At the epicenter of the renewal on Portage Avenue in Winnipeg, Manitoba, Centrepoint is a five-story mixed-use podium with a 13-story tower—a symbol of a community dedicated to revitalizing their downtown.
+Centrepoint plays host to 2 restaurants, a 156-room boutique hotel, office space, and a storefront for emerging local artists.

 The prairie landscape was instrumental in the design, with open and flat lands inspiring the overall visibility of the building.
-The historic Mitchell-Copp building façade will be retained, refurbished, and restored.
-This façade will become the entrance to the building and will feature glass windows to open the space and allow pedestrians to see into the building.
-The glass will continue and cover the rest of the building, creating a light and weightless design, adding a new dimension to Winnipeg’s downtown.
+The historic Mitchell-Copp building façade was retained, refurbished, and restored, becoming the building’s entrance and featuring glass windows that open up the space.
+Glass continues to cover the rest of Centrepoint, which with its weightless design adds a new dimension to Winnipeg’s downtown.

-Viewers from the outside will be able to see the activity inside the offices, and the vista from inside will be panoramic views of Winnipeg.
-Tied into the Sports, Hospitality, and Entertainment District (SHED), this building will create a new level of activity on Portage Avenue and set the stage to bring downtown into a new era.
+Viewers from outside can see the activity inside the offices, and the vista from inside provides full panoramic views of Winnipeg.
+Tied into the Sports, Hospitality, and Entertainment District (SHED), this building has created a new level of activity on Portage Avenue and has set the stage to bring downtown into a new era.

-The building is being designed to high environmental standards to accommodate the health and wellness of staff, visitors and tenants, as well as provide sustainable solutions for the building itself.
-Features will include interior light wells to maximize daylight, low energy lighting, low consumption plumbing fixtures, energy efficient heat pumps, recycled and low volatile organic compounds materials, and sustainable green building materials.
+The building was designed to high environmental standards, accommodating the health and wellness of staff, visitors, and tenants.
+Sustainable features include interior light wells to maximize daylight, low-energy lighting, low consumption plumbing fixtures, energy-efficient heat pumps, recycled and low volatile organic compounds materials, and green building materials.